khshakilahamed/movies/README.md

   - In the `/tailwind.config.ts` file:
     - The configuration includes `darkMode: 'class'`, allowing background and foreground colors to change dynamically when switching modes.

+## What will I do in future?

+- Implement authentication using NextAuth for secure user access.
+- Create a database to store user data.
+- Migrate the watchlist from a common JSON file to a user-specific watchlist stored in the database.
+- Personalize the watchlist: When users access the watchlist page, they will only see their own saved movies.

 ## Installation Process

 - Download or clone the project